kocmitom/MTM19_tutorial/README.md

 python generate_vocab.py
 ```

-This created vocabulary `vocab.cseten.2k` in `t2t_data` with only 2k subwords containing all languages from parent and child.
-Note that the size of vocabulary is much smaller than usually as we are dealing with the low-resource child language pair.
+This created vocabulary `vocab.cseten.wp` in `t2t_data` with only 32k subwords containing all languages from parent and child.
+Note that we could improve performance by making the vocabulary smaller as noted by Sennrich and Zhang (2019).

 Check the wordpieces vocabulary:

 ```
-less t2t_data/vocab.cseten.2k
+less t2t_data/vocab.cseten.wp
 ```

 ## Train parent model (English-to-Czech)